adaltas/node-nikita-docs/src/md/usages/sync_async.md

 });
 ```

-Here, the call to `this.status()` does not return the state of after the git action but the parent one which is always "false".
-Instead, this exemple should be rewritten with `this.status()` wrapped inside a function:
+Here, the call to `this.status()` does not return the state of the git action declared just before.
+Instead, it reflect the status of the parent action, which is always "false".
+Instead, this example should be rewritten with `this.status()` wrapped inside a function:

 ```js
 require('nikita')